-If you wish to be considered, you will need to answer 'yes' to the question on the form and email evidence of your circumstances to email@example.com.
-Candidates will then need to submit an evidence form with details of the special circumstances.
-Guidance on what evidence you should provide can be found in the Specialty Recruitment Applicant Handbook.
+If you wish to be considered, you will need to answer 'yes' to the question on the form and email the relevant form, together with evidence of your circumstances, to [email protected] .
+Guidance on what evidence you should provide can be found in the Specialty Recruitment Applicant Handbook, which is available in the resource bank of the Specialty Training website, along with the forms to be submitted.

 Decisions will be made ahead of offers for that round.
 Those approved will be given special consideration to be allocated in their required geographical area, but must still score highly enough to be made an offer.
 The handbook gives more detail on how this will work.